Nubra

 Nubra, also called Dumra, is a historical region of Ladakh, India that is currently administered as a subdivision and a tehsil in the Leh district.
 Its inhabited areas form a tri-armed valley cut by the Nubra and Shyok rivers.
 Its Tibetan name Dumra means "valley of flowers".
 Demands have been raised and BJP has hinted at creation of Nubra as a new district.
 Diskit, the headquarters of Nubra, is 120 km north of Leh, the capital of Ladakh.

 The Shyok River meets the Nubra River (or Siachan River) to form a large valley that separates the Ladakh and Karakoram Ranges.
 The Shyok river is a tributary of the Indus river.
 The average altitude of the valley is more than 10000 ft above the sea level.
-The OST common way to access this valley is to travel over the Khardung La pass from Leh.
+The most common way to access this valley is to travel over the Khardung La pass from Leh.

 Foreign nationals are required to get a Protected area permit to visit Nubra.
 Since 1 April 2017 Indian citizens are also required to get an Inner Line Permit to visit it.